 What security issues should I think about with international relocations?

 The safety of your relocating employees should not be taken lightly.
-Senior Relocation Counselor Orsi Sogor offers some best practices.
+Senior Global Mobility Counselor Orsi Sogor offers some best practices.

 Complete transcript: “Hello, I’m Orsi Sogor, a senior relocation counselor at Plus’s London office.
 Today I am going to answer the question, ‘What security issues should I be thinking about when relocating an employee internationally?’